Mika-lintu/Portfolio/README.md

 # Portfolio
-Collection of prototypes and code pieces
+Collection of prototypes and code pieces of my works